You can also study this course:

 What facilities can I use?

-During your time on this course you have access to a range of facilities to support you in your studies.
-This includes the use of VR technology and simulations in crime scene evidence collection and analysis of eye-tracking data in understanding focus of court-presented evidence.
+During this Criminology and Forensics course you have access to a range of facilities to support you in your studies.
+This includes the use of VR technology, and in addition, simulations where crime scene evidence can be collected.
+You can also take part in the analysis of eye-tracking data to understand court-presented evidence.

-As well as this you may have the chance to use our police code of practice suite which is connected to a classroom by audio and video links enabling wide student participation, observation, discussion and feedback of the various police related scenarios practiced.
+You could have the opportunity to use our police practice suite which is connected to a classroom by audio and video links enabling participation, observation, discussion and feedback of the various police related scenarios.

 What will I Study?

-On this programme, you will gain a solid grounding in criminological research methods and practice as well as current forensic thought and processes.
-You will also develop valuable critical thinking skills, including analytic and logical reasoning in addition to academic studies.
+You will gain a solid grounding in research methods and current Forensic theory and processes.
+You will also develop valuable critical thinking skills, including analytic and logical reasoning, which can benefit your future job.

 How will I be taught and assessed?